txt/se25/docs/design4.md

 ## **Introduction (5 min)**
-- **Purpose of Metrics:** Quantify aspects of software quality, maintainability, and defect prediction.
+- **Purpose of Metrics:** Quantify aspects of software quality, maintainability, and defect prediction.
-- **Traditional Uses:** Predict defects, guide refactoring, and ensure code quality.
+- **Traditional Uses:** Predict defects, guide refactoring, and ensure code quality.
 - **Critical Perspective:** Are metrics always reliable?
 Is more data always better?
-Today, we contrast the standard view with the rebel view.
+Today, we contrast the standard view with the rebel view.

 ## **Some History: The Evolution of Software Analytics**